swipswaps/smartcontract-lottery/README.md

 # Typescript

-There no typescript version of this repo, but PRs are welcome!
+There's no typescript version of this repo, but PRs are welcome!

 # Linting